gladys-pascual/bg-scores/README.md

+- ensure that only the details loaded by the user is rendered:
+  - session user added
+  - put condition
+  - test if that works

+- isWinner is incorrect
+  - root cause - scores being stored as string
+  - convert to string by:
+    ``` python
+    scores = request.form.getlist("score")
+    scores_int = [int(score) for score in scores]
+    ```

 ### Manual testing were also performed to ensure that the application works as intended.
 During this, the following errors were found and were rectified: